orkes-io/docs/blog/2022-01-24-image-processing-workflow-with-conductor.md

 ### AWS Bucket setup

-You'll need an AWS account, and the [AWS command line interface](https://aws.amazon.com/cli/)  installed.
-Set up a S3 bucket to host the images, and then create a IAM worker that has access to write to the bucket.
-For the example here, we created a user called “orkes-workers” that has permissions to list read & write into our S3 bucket.
+You'll need an AWS account and the [AWS command line interface](https://aws.amazon.com/cli/)  installed.
+Set up an S3 bucket to host the images, and then create an IAM worker that has access to write to the bucket.
+For the example here, we created a user called “orkes-workers” that has permission to list, read & write into our S3 bucket.

 <img src="/content/img/blogassets/aws-workers.png" width="550" style={{paddingBottom: 40, paddingTop: 40}} />